jonnonz1/nz-statute-book/acts/public/1982/friendly-societies-and-credit-unions-act-1982.md

-# Friendly Societies And Credit Unions Act 1982
+# Friendly Societies and Credit Unions Act 1982
-_Consolidation as at 2008-10-30_
+_Consolidation as at 2009-01-24_

 > An Act to consolidate and amend the law relating to friendly and certain other societies, to make better provision for the formation and administration of credit unions, and to provide for matters related thereto